jet/propulsion/DOCUMENTATION.md

 Depending on the nature of the Processor's responsibility, that will ultimately be noticed indirectly (typically when it's too late).
 It is thus important to be aware of these scenarios and mitigate their impact by catching them early (ideally, during the design and test phase; but it's critical to have a plan for how you'll deal with the scenario in production).
 Detecting and analysing when a Processor is not functioning correctly is the first step in recovering.

-Typically, alerting should be set up based on the built in `busy` metrics provided, with `oldest` and `newest` stats based with `group` values as follows:
+Typically, alerting should be set up based on the built in `busy` metrics provided, with `oldest` and `newest` stats grouped as follows:
 - `active`: streams that are currently locked for a Handler invocation (but have not yet actually failed).
 The age represented by the `oldest` can be used to detect Handler invocations that are outside SLI thresholds.
 However, this should typically only be as a failsafe measure; handlers should typically proactively time out where there is an obvious SLO that can inform such a limit
 - `failing`: streams that have had at least one failed Handler invocation (regardless of whether they are currently the subject of a retry Handler invocation or not).
 Typically it should be possible to define:
   - a reasonable limit before you'd want a low level alert to be raised